Article

 Meet Deel HR: A global-first HRIS

 Deel offers comprehensive HR services with global support, simplifying the process for companies looking to hire worldwide without dealing with complex labor and tax laws in each country.
-Our services are tailored for companies of all sizes, with Deel HR free for companies with up to 200 people.
+Our services are tailored for companies of all sizes, and Deel HR's capabilities are available for free to every Deel client.

 And once you’re a Deel customer, you’ll quickly see the impact.
 For example, ThirstySprout noticed their operations became twice as efficient, and Palm NFT Studio reduced its administrative workload by 80 hours a month.